kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 ```

 Important:
-- the actual activation of the paper circuit is determined by the connection
+- actual activation of the paper flow is determined by adding
 `django_consent_152fz.verified_consents` to `INSTALLED_APPS`;
 - the `enable_verified_consents` key is preserved for backward compatibility,
 but is not the main switch.